tycakmak1/cpp_lectures/notes/lecture14.md

                     }; // class Yasin
-            - A class cannot contain a member with a type of itself, unless it is static. e.g. class MyClass
+            - A class cannot contain a member with a type of itself, unless it is static. e.g. class Myclass
                     {
-                        MyClass _x;                 // This is a syntax error because MyClass is not
+                        Myclass _x;                 // This is a syntax error because Myclass is not
                                                     // complete.
-                        static MyClass _sta_x;      // This is allowed, because static data members
+                        static Myclass _sta_x;      // This is allowed, because static data members
                                                     // can be an incomplete type.
-                    }; // class MyClass
+                    }; // class Myclass
-            - If the static data member is a const integral type then you can define it in the class definition(enum, char, signed char, unsigned char, long, long long, bool are also integral type). e.g. class MyClass
+            - If the static data member is a const integral type then you can define it in the class definition(enum, char, signed char, unsigned char, long, long long, bool are also integral type). e.g. class Myclass
                     {
                         static int _sta_x1 = 5;                 // INVALID not const.
                         static double const _sta_x2 = 3.5;      // INVALID not an  integral type.